vaishiyer16/Semester-Project/README.md

 <<<<<<< HEAD
 # Semester Project — Predicting Customer Churn Using Machine Learning

-## Project Overview

-This project uses machine learning to identify and understand customer churn behavior in a telecommunications dataset.
-The goal is to model customer attrition based on contract type, billing, and service usage — and interpret results through a social science lens.
+# 📉 Predicting Customer Churn Using Machine Learning

+This project predicts customer churn in the telecom industry using supervised machine learning models.
+By identifying which customers are likely to leave, companies can proactively reduce churn and improve customer retention strategies.
+The project was built as part of the INST414 semester project at the University of Maryland.

+---

-## Folder Structure (Cookiecutter Data Science)
+## 📁 Project Structure

+This repository follows the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) template:

 ├── data/
 │ ├── raw/ # original dataset